isomerpages/moe-sped-itptoolkit/_pcp-resources/Resources for SPED Schools/MOE Resources.md

 description: Links to MOE Transition Planning resources (housed on OPAL)
 third_nav_title: Resources for SPED Schools
 ---
-<p></p>
-<p>The Individual Planning Guide <strong>&nbsp;</strong>provides a detailed
+<p>The <strong>Individual Planning Guide</strong> provides a detailed overview
-overview of the purposes and processes of the Individual Education Plan (IEP) and Individual Transition Plan (ITP) and how they are aligned, to support schools in planning and implementing school-wide person-centred IEPs and ITPs for all students.&nbsp;</p>
+of the purposes and processes of the Individual Education Plan (IEP) and Individual Transition Plan (ITP) and how they are aligned, to support schools in planning and implementing school-wide person-centred IEPs and ITPs for all students.&nbsp;</p>
 <p><a href="." class="Hyperlink SCXW253498063 BCX8" rel="noreferrer noopener" target="_blank"><u>MOE | Individual Planning Guide (2020)</u></a>&nbsp;</p>
 <hr>
 <p>The <strong>Transition Planning Guide</strong> guides Special Education